seL4/microkit/docs/manual.md

 ## System Requirements

-The Microkit tool requires Linux (x86-64), macOS (x86-64 or AArch64).
+The Microkit tool requires Linux (x86-64 or AArch64), macOS (x86-64 or AArch64).

 On Linux, the Microkit tool is statically linked and should run on any distribution.